Former whistle-blower fails to convince ERA that Yealands Wines dismissed him due to complaint

 Yealands Wines has failed to keep its name secret after a former staffer turned whistle-blower asked the Employment Relations Authority (ERA) to rule that an investigation showed the company had lied to him when he was made redundant.

-In late 2018 the company, by then owned by the community-owned electricity network Marlborough Lines, was prosecuted after falsifying records to disguise the fact that sugar was being added to win destined for the European Union.
+In late 2018 the company, by then owned by the community-owned electricity network Marlborough Lines, was prosecuted after falsifying records to disguise the fact that sugar was being added to wine destined for the European Union.

 While sugar is added to wine in many countries, under laws which originated in France, it is a crime to sell wine with added sugar in the EU.